Preface

 What This Handbook Attempts

-I’ve tried to write the resource I needed five years ago when I began encountering AI tools in clinical practice and realized traditional medical education hadn’t prepared me to evaluate them critically.
+This is the resource physicians need when encountering AI tools in clinical practice, where traditional medical education hasn’t prepared them to evaluate these tools critically.

 This handbook attempts to: